randomtwdude/gensouchess/design.md

 Designate a move (with a piece type and destination) for your opponent; if it is legal now, they must play it within three moves or lose.

+### Doremy
+- ♟️ Queen

+#### U r my dream
+Descend into your dream world...
+For `3` turns, all of your non-pawn pieces move like Queens!
+After the dream is over, the board returns to the state before this spell is cast.

 ### Seiga
 - ♟️ Pawn